surpher/PactSwift/README.md

 ## Example Generators

-In addition to verbatim value matching and some helpful matchers, you can use a set of example generators that generate random values each time you run your tests.
+In addition to matching, you can use a set of example generators that generate random values each time you run your tests.

 In some cases, dates and times may need to be relative to the current date and time, and some things like tokens may have a very short life span.